cea-hpc/modules/doc/source/design/default-latest-version-specifiers.rst

     - in case ``implicit_default`` is disabled

         - means a ``default`` symbol or a ``latest`` symbol should be found defined to respectively make use of the ``@default`` or ``@latest`` specifiers
-        - an error is elsewhere raised
+        - an error is otherwise raised

 Specification